 Let's consider 3 options for water-resistant headphones:

-The Aukey EP-B60 (link to check the price on Amazon) is a pair of wireless earphones with an IPX6 rating, making them resistant to sweat and rain, though I wouldn’t take them swimming.
+The Aukey EP-B60 is a pair of wireless earphones with an IPX6 rating, making them resistant to sweat and rain, though I wouldn’t take them swimming.

 The Aukey EP-B60 earphones are featured in My New Microphone's Top 5 Best Wireless Earphones For Running Under $50.

-The Jaybird Vista (link to check the price on Amazon) is a set of true wireless earbuds with an IPx7 rating.
+The Jaybird Vista is a set of true wireless earbuds with an IPx7 rating.
 They're sweatproof and nearly waterproof, making them an excellent choice for running, jogging and hiking outdoors.

 The Jaybird Vista earbuds are featured in My New Microphone's Top 5 Best Wireless Earphones For Running Under $200.

-The Aftershokz Xtrainerz (link to check the price at B&H Photo/Video) are bone conduction headphones with an IP68 rating.
+The Aftershokz Xtrainerz are bone-conduction headphones with an IP68 rating.
 They're practically waterproof and make a great pair of headphones for swimming due to their transducer principle.

-AfterShokz’ Xtrainerz is a bone conduction headphone.
+AfterShokz’s Xtrainerz is a bone-conduction headphone.
 Bone conduction headphones work by vibrating our bones rather than our eardrums to elicit a response from our inner ear that our brains interpret as sound.

 So these headphones/earphones don’t actually go over our ears.
 Rather, they press against our cheekbones.
 This allows our ears to listen to our external environment while we’re also hearing the audio we send to the Aeropex.

-For more information on bone conduction headphones, check out my article The Complete Guide To Bone Conduction Headphones (With Examples).
+For more information on bone conduction headphones, check out my Complete Guide To Bone Conduction Headphones (With Examples).

 Is There A Difference Between Headphones, Earphones, And Earbuds?